Event Scheduling and wp-cron

 • To correct, optimize the cron process to complete under 60 seconds.

-If you’ve confirmed wp-cron is not working on the site, but are still unsure, we highly recommend reaching out to Support at this point for further guidance.
+If you’ve confirmed wp-cron is not working on the website, but are still unsure, we highly recommend reaching out to Support at this point for further guidance.

 Advanced Troubleshooting

-• Confirm the domain added in the User Portal for this site matches what is mapped within WordPress.
+• Confirm the domain added in the User Portal for this website matches what is mapped within WordPress.

 • If possible, use WP CLI to wp cron event list to see if crons are stuck or not.